meri-imperiumi/dashboard/README.md

 * Install the other dependencies from `requirements.pip`
 * Set up fonts and splash screen you want to use to the `assets` folder
 * Edit `config.py` to your liking
-* Modify `display.py` and `clean_display.py` and select the correct display (import the right module matching your display).
+* Modify `display.py` and `clean_display.py` and select the correct display (import the right module matching your display) For example epd = epd7in5_V2.EPD().
 * Copy the systemd unit file to `/lib/systemd/system`.
-Verify/update filepaths to the program.
-Start it
+Verify/update filepaths to the programs.

-## TODO